JYBLOCKS/roadmap-senior-react/README.md

 - testing;
 - maintainability.

-## Día 7 — Senior Defense
+## Day 7 — Senior Defense

-Graba un video de 30 minutos explicando:
+Record a 30-minute video explaining:

-1. arquitectura completa de Atlas;
+1. the complete Atlas architecture;
-2. por qué escogiste cada tecnología;
+2. why you chose each technology;
-3. cuáles fueron tus errores;
+3. what mistakes you made;
-4. qué cambiarías si tuvieras 10x tráfico;
+4. what you would change with 10x traffic;
-5. cómo investigarías un incidente de producción;
+5. how you would investigate a production incident;
-6. cómo guiarías a un mid developer para implementar un feature.
+6. how you would guide a mid-level developer to implement a feature.

 ---

-# Proyectos secundarios obligatorios
+# Mandatory Secondary Projects

-Además de Atlas debes completar estos proyectos sin tutorial paso a paso.
+In addition to Atlas, you must complete these projects without a step-by-step tutorial.

-## Proyecto A — UI Library
+## Project A — UI Library

-Construye:
+Build:

 - Button;
 - Input;